KangboLu/TensorFlow-HelloWorld/README.md

 # TensorFlow-HelloWorld

-A TensorFlow Hello World Program with Softmax Regression
+A TensorFlow MNIST DL Example with Softmax Regression with no Hidden Layer

 # Steps taken